fatihsen20/fatihsen20/README.md

 ## I'm a student at Pamukkale University and Data Scientist:alien:

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Python and Frequent Itemset Mining
 - 🌱 I’m currently learning Sequence Mining,PySpark,PyCuda,Tensorflow and Keras
 - 💬 Ask me about Instagram:fatihsen20